margotgunning/STAT545a-class-work/README.md

 Andy was born in Garibaldi Provincial Park to Holly and Clarence Varjack, on March 16th, 2014.
 Andy has three siblings: Fred, Garcia and Lucy.
 Andy is the smallest, but he has the best ears.
 Commit from Margot re: Andy the Bear's backstroy.

+Andy has a best friend named Bert.
+Bert has one green eye, and very brown cheeks.
+Bert is six years old, and likes to eat blackberries.
+Commit locally from Margot re: Andy the Bear's friends.